-The typical asking rate per listing is in the $10's per square foot per year.
-The Lincoln Park submarket is going through a decrease in rates.
-In the last 3 months, the median rate fell $11 per sqft per year.
-That's a 40% decrease in rent.
+On average, listings lease in the $20's per square foot per year.
+The Lincoln Park submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate went up $12 per sqft per year.
+That's a 75% increase in rent.

-Compared to the rest of the Denver Metro market, the Lincoln Park region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Denver Metro market, the Lincoln Park submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 3 listings have come on the market, which means leases might be leasing quickly.
+In the last 90 days, 6 listings have been listed, which means spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,150 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market were built in 1970 and are Class B.
+Even though the median size is 5,190 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are around 1 floors.
+Most buildings in this area were built in 1963 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Real estate is the dominant industry in this region.
-Most of the residents of Lincoln Park work from home.
+Real estate is the dominant industry in this market.
+Most of the folk of Lincoln Park work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.